-A role model manager is one who inspires those who work for him or her, as well as exhibits managerial excellence in many aspects of the business.
-While having all the traits befitting of a leadership role model is not very common, the seven skills that can help you lead, inspire and garner respect can easily be learned and improved upon.
+A role model manager is one who inspires those who work for him or her and exhibits managerial excellence in many aspects of the business.
+While having all the traits of a leadership role model is not very common, the 7 skills listed below can help you lead, inspire and garner respect, and continue to grow and improve as a manager.

 1. Present a Positive Attitude

-No one is saying that you aren’t allowed to have a bad day now and then, but if you can exhibit strength, calm and perseverance even during stressful times and a good, positive attitude overall, you will instill the same within your employees.
+No one is saying that you aren’t allowed to have a bad day now and then, but if you can exhibit strength, calm, and perseverance even during stressful times, you will instill the same within your employees.
+Your positive attitude is contagious, and it makes your team stronger.
 A positive team will be better able to troubleshoot problems and overcome adversity in the workplace.

 2. Earn and Build Trust

 A role model manager must be trustworthy.
 Your team won’t feel inclined to show you much respect if you aren’t true to your word and honest with your employees.
-As The Guardian points out, the characteristics, traits and behaviors of an ideal role model are often personal and may change over time.
+And, keep in mind that building trust takes hard work.
+You have to earn your employees’ trust through your efforts over time.

 3. Exhibit Integrity

 A good manager will make decisions for the betterment of the business as a whole and not just for him or herself.
 Employees will respect a manager that genuinely cares about the business and those who work within the organization.
-Give credit where credit is due and take responsibility for your actions.
+Take responsibility for your actions and give credit where credit is due.
+When a team member goes above and beyond to get the job done, reward him or her.
+Company branded merchandise (SWAG) always makes a memorable gift.
+Mimeo has a wide selection SWAG, from tote bags, to t-shirts, to caps, and more, that are sure to make any employee feel appreciated and proud to wear your company SWAG.

 4. Lead and Inspire

 Take care to always lead by example in a responsible manner, and your employees will follow suit.
 A good leader motivates his team rather than criticizes them and strives to inspire team members to reach their full potential.
-Keep in mind that leadership role models don’t come to lead over night.
+Remember that leadership role models don’t come to lead over night.
 Audit your skills and habits.
 What do you need to develop?
 Harvard Business Review suggests acting as an “organizational anthropologist.”
-Look for a person skilled in the area in which you need to develop and learn from them.
+Look for a person skilled in the area that you need to develop and learn from them.

 5. Make Time for Employees